Efficient photon-pair emission from a nanostructured resonator and its theoretical description: Experiment

 Fig.~\ref{fig:ExpSim}(b) compares the measured and simulated SPDC spectra.
-The experimental data (blue points) are obtained by normalizing the spectrum measured for the nano-resonator to that of an unstructured LN film, thereby compensating for the wavelength-dependent detection efficiency of the SNSPDs.
+The experimental data (blue points) are obtained by normalizing the spectrum measured for the resonator to that of an unstructured LN film, thereby compensating for the wavelength-dependent detection efficiency of the SNSPDs.
 The resulting ratio is smoothed by averaging over fourteen adjacent data points to reduce the noise and enhance the visibility of the resonance feature.
 In the simulations, the $2\times$ magnification used in the experiment is taken into account.

-Unlike the simulated spectrum (red), the experimental spectrum shows a larger width or a considerable background.
-This discrepancy can be attributed to several factors, including a reduced quality factor of the fabricated resonator due to fabrication imperfections, as well as possible misalignment between the collimated SPDC emission and the SMF.
-Owing to the high angular selectivity imposed by the experimental configuration, the collected signal is particularly sensitive to small misalignments.
-In contrast, the simulations assume perfect spatial alignment between the center of SPDC emission and the center of the Gaussian mode of the SMF, resulting in the ideal selection of \(\text{QNM}_1\).
-Even minor misalignments in the experiment can therefore alter the relative modal contributions, leading to a broader measured resonance.
+Compared with the simulated spectrum (red), the experimental spectrum shows a larger width and a considerable background.
+This discrepancy can be attributed to several factors, including a reduced quality factor of the resonator due to fabrication imperfections and, importantly, possible misalignment between the collimated SPDC emission and the SMF.
+Owing to the high angular selectivity of the setup, such a misalignment can alter the relative modal contributions and broaden the measured resonance.
 This effect is illustrated by the simulation assuming a shift of the fiber mode by $2~\mu\mathrm{m}$ with respect to the SPDC center emission profile (yellow curve).
 In this case, the collection efficiency of \(\text{QNM}_1\) is reduced, while the contributions of other modes with different spatial profiles become more significant.
-The resulting spectrum is broader and has a considerable background, providing a plausible explanation for the observed experimental linewidth and partially accounting for the discrepancy between experiment and simulation.
+The resulting spectrum is broader and has a sizable vertical offset, providing a plausible explanation for the observed discrepancy between experiment and simulation.